Uncertainty-Aware Surrogate-based Amortized Bayesian Inference for Computationally Expensive Models: Introduction

 Amortized Bayesian Inference (ABI), a deep-learning-based approach originating from simulation-based inference (SBI), addresses these limitations \citep{cranmer2020frontier, radev2020bayesflow, lueckmann2021benchmarking}.
-SBI methods are typically employed when evaluating the likelihood is infeasible, but simulations from the model are possible, allowing to learn a mapping from observed data to the posterior of the model parameters via simulated data.
+SBI methods are typically employed when evaluating the likelihood is infeasible, but simulations from the model are possible, allowing learning a mapping from observed data to the posterior of the model parameters via simulated data.
 ABI in particular leverages generative neural networks to learn this mapping.
 Training data is generated through multiple model evaluations.
 Once trained, ABI enables near-instant posterior inference for new datasets, as the computational cost is incurred during training.
-Being likelihood-free makes ABI well suited for complex problems involving noisy or high-dimensional data, where evaluating the likelihood is infeasible or unreliable.
+Being likelihood-free makes ABI well-suited for complex problems involving noisy or high-dimensional data, where evaluating the likelihood is infeasible or unreliable.
 However, the learned posterior only approximates the true posterior, and high accuracy requires well-designed network architectures and extensive training data.

 Both MCMC and ABI face limitations when the simulation model is computationally expensive, since both require a large number of model evaluations.
 MCMC requires many likelihood evaluations per generated posterior sample; ABI requires extensive model simulations to generate sufficient amounts of training data.
 As a result, if computational time is limited, obtaining a good posterior becomes infeasible for both approaches.
+Note that such computational effort can arise for different reasons -- for instance, from a high-dimensional parameter space or from the complexity of the governing equations.
+In Earth sciences, for example, low-dimensional models can be computationally very expensive, particularly if they involve (coupled systems of) non-linear partial differential equations or long simulated time periods \citep[e.g.][]{mohammadi2018bayesian, hommel2015revised}, resulting in runtimes up to multiple days for a single model run.

 Our goal is to enable ABI for computationally expensive models to benefit from the aforementioned advantages that ABI offers.
 To this end, surrogate models are the crucial tool, allowing us to reduce the computational cost of expensive simulations for training data generation.
 Surrogate models \citep{sudret2008globalsensitivityanalysis, rasmussen2006gpforml}, however, are only approximations (\ie, imperfect representations) of the reference simulation, and therefore not necessarily reliable.
 It is crucial to quantify the uncertainties associated with surrogate modeling, such as those arising from limited training data or any inherent inflexibility of the surrogate.
 These uncertainties then need to be propagated through the inference pipeline, ensuring consistent posterior estimation.
 Previous methods have integrated these uncertainties into MCMC methods with surrogate models \citep[\eg][]{lueckmann2018likelihoodfree, zhang2020surrogate, reiser2025uncertainty}.
 However, this requires many additional MCMC runs to incorporate the surrogate uncertainty, largely eliminating the computational advantages of surrogates.